Accidents at work statistics

 Figure 9 complements the information shown in Figure 8, presenting a similar analysis for non-fatal accidents.
-Across the EU, the total number of non-fatal accidents declined for each of the five NACE sections when comparing the levels of accidents at work in 2010 and 2019.
-The greatest reductions in non-fatal accidents across the EU were recorded for manufacturing (152 000 fewer non-fatal accidents) and construction (down 104 000), with relatively modest falls for agriculture, forestry and fishing (down 19 000) and transportation and storage (down 10 000).
+Across the EU, the total number of non-fatal accidents declined for each of the five NACE sections when comparing the levels of accidents at work in 2010 with 2020.
+The greatest reductions in non-fatal accidents across the EU were recorded for manufacturing (242 000 fewer non-fatal accidents) construction (down 136 000) and wholesale and retail trade (down 119 000).

 The final analysis is presented for NACE divisions, detailing those activities with the highest/lowest relative changes in their incidence rates for non-fatal accidents between 2010 and 2020.

-Across the EU, the number of non-fatal accidents per 100 000 persons employed fell by 10.9 % across all activities.
-The largest contractions - more than 50 % overall during the period under consideration (see Figure 10) - were for: computer programming, consultancy and related activities; extraction of crude petroleum and natural gas; manufacture of computer, electronic and optical products; programming and broadcasting activities and information service activities (which recorded the largest decline; down 67.9 %).
+Across the EU, the number of non-fatal accidents per 100 000 persons employed fell by 19.7 % across all activities.
+The largest contractions - more than 60 % overall during the period under consideration (see Figure 10) - were for: air transport, publishing activities, extraction of crude petroleum and natural gas, information service activities and programming and broadcasting activities and information service activities (which recorded the largest decline, down 70.0 %).

 Source data for tables and graphs